167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 While the benefits are abundant, there are possibly more that you do not know about.
 On that note, here are other reasons for why you should book that prenatal massage soon!

-- It greatly reduces the amount of stress in your body.
-Through the massage, your body releases hormones called endorphins which help to promote happiness and relaxation while loosening the muscles and balancing out other hormones.
+This relaxation greatly reduces the amount of stress in your body.
+The massage helps your body release hormones called endorphins, which promote happiness and relaxation while loosening the muscles and balancing out other hormones.

-- It is great for mental health as massage reduces depression and anxiety, helping to make you feel more grounded throughout your pregnancy.
+All this relaxing is also great for your mental health as massage helps prevent depression and anxiety, helping to make you feel more grounded throughout your pregnancy.

 So?
-Ready to be pampered in your relaxing session of prenatal massage?
+Ready to claim those benefits of massage during pregnancy and be pampered in your relaxing session of prenatal massage?
 Just reach us at PNSG to find out more.
-We have a team of over 70 WSQ-certified massage therapists who can tackle your problems once and for all!
+We have a team of skilled and certified massage therapists who can tackle your problems once and for all!